 3-Candidiasis: Commonly called “thrush”, these white spots are a fungal infection that develops because of yeast overgrowth.
 You may see them on your tongue and in the mouth, and can often accompany a sore throat which makes it hard to swallow.

 4-Tooth abscess: This is a bacterial infection centered in the nerve of a damaged tooth.
 Unfortunately, this can bring with it toothache pain, hot and cold tooth sensitivity, and swollen lymph nodes.

 If you currently have an oral sore that has been around longer than 10 days, we invite you to have our dentist take a look.
-Our Moundridge Dental team in Moundridge, Kansas is happy to schedule an appointment for you with Dr. Jay Hildreth.
+Our Moundridge Dental team in Moundridge, Kansas is happy to schedule an appointment for you with Dr. Tommy Rose.
 Give us a call at 620-345-2100 and find the relief you need!